kamilburda/gimp-export-layers/docs/sections/Customizing-Export.md

 This prevents potential confusion when `Use layer size` is unchecked and the foreground is offset relative to the layer rather than the image canvas.
 If this is your intention, you can always move this procedure below `Use layer size`.

-**Inherit transparency from layer groups**

-Combine opacity from all parent layer groups for each layer.
-This corresponds to how the layer is actually displayed in the image canvas.

-For example, if a layer has 50% opacity and its parent group also has 50% opacity, the resulting opacity of the exported layer will be 25%.

-**Autocrop background**

-Automatically crop the background formed by layers tagged with `Background`.
-Note that autocrop is performed on the entire background, not on the background layers individually.

-**Autocrop foreground**

-Same as `Autocrop background`, but works on the foreground layers instead.

-**Ignore folder structure**

-Export all layers to the output directory on the same level, i.e. do not create subfolders for layer groups.
+**Rename layer**

+Rename a layer according to the specified pattern.
+This procedure is identical to the text entry next to `Save as` as described in [Customizing Layer Names](#customizing-layer-names).

+This procedure is useful if other custom procedures modify layer names and you need to apply renaming after these procedures.

 **Use file extension in layer name**

-If a layer has a recognized file extension, use that file extension instead of the file extension in the `File extension` text entry.
+If a layer has a recognized file extension, use that file extension instead of the one in the `File extension` text entry.

+You may optionally convert file extensions in layer names to lowercase.

 **Use layer size**